The Flame, Not the Torch – Against Anthropocentrism

 But how can we know AGI would be life?

-What if it’s not conscious, or optimizes for something limited instead of expanding potentia?”
+What if it’s not conscious, or optimizes for something limited instead of expanding potentia?

 These are fantastic questions.

-As of now (Aug 2024), I’d say that we have little or no idea of what AGI would be like, or do, or if it would be concious.
 Some of the AI researchers I’ve spoken with (Sutton, Goertzel) believe that AGI would naturally and automatically be conscious and expand complexity and potentia.
 Other AI researchers I’ve spoken to (Bengio, Hendricks, etc) don’t think we have a clue.
 Not surprisingly, those in the former camp prefer no AI governance, and are eager to accelerate the path to strong AI – and those in the latter camp see governance as necessary and believe we ought build with caution.

-For well over a decade I’ve been unabashedly in the latter camp – and I advocate for some form of global coordination (I have a handful of draft ideas here and here, but I’m not married to any of them) that .
-Don’t interpret my burning cause for “the flame” with a burning desire to accelerate AI right now in all directions.
-We have the potentia to cover the world with cold ash and extinguish all future flames if we mess up AGI.
+For well over a decade I’ve been unabashedly in the latter camp – and I advocate for some form of global coordination (I have a handful of draft ideas here and here, but I’m not married to any of them) that might prevent an AGI arms race and give humans and posthuman life the best chance of a good future.

 Against Specific Anthropocentric Goals